 For the definition above, the latency shall be no worse than 10 seconds on the uplink for a 20 byte application packet (with uncompressed IP header corresponding to 105 bytes physical layer) measured at the maximum coupling loss (MaxCL) of 164dB.

-Analytical evaluation and system level evaluation can be considered if needed.
+Analytical evaluation is the baseline evaluation methodology and system level evaluation can be considered if needed.

 7.7 Mobility interruption time